storyfeet/dugi_bialan/content/grammar.md

 If no particle is given, the first item is assumed to be the subject.

+Every particle acts on the following item, and there must always an item following each particle (or particle combination).

+Not every has a "verb" in the purist sense.
+The action can be implied by the other information.

 The following sentence has no verb, but is acceptable in dugi bialan:

 -- mi da vin ei belesa
 ..
-I give you a stick.
+I [give] to you a stick.
 ??
 I TO you OBJECT stick

 "da" is not a verb, but prefixes the target.